VDA5050/VDA5050/VDA5050_EN.md

 ![Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.](./assets/request_coordinated_replanning_zone_replanning.png)
 >Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.

-The operating mode is influencing the zone release behavior (Section [6.10.6 Implementation of the state message](#6106-Implementation-of-the-state-message)).
+The operating mode may influence the zone release behavior (Section [6.10.6 Implementation of the state message](#6106-Implementation-of-the-state-message)).

 Master control response to zone requests by sending a zone response message via the `response` topic.
-A zone response message contains in addition to the usual header information an array of zone response objects.
+The response message contains an array of zone response objects.
 Each zone response object can only grant a single request at a time referenced by the `requestId`.
 A zone request can only be fully granted or rejected, master control cannot conditionally or partially accept a request.

 Each response object includes a lease time which specifies until what time a permission is valid.
 The master control shall resend a release message on the `response` topic before the lease time expires if the permission is still granted.